-Industrial Life Insurance — That form of life insurance written under policies under which premiums are payable monthly or more often, bearing the words “industrial policy” or “weekly premium policy” or words of similar import imprinted upon the policies as part of the descriptive matter, and issued by an insurer that, as to such industrial life insurance, is operating under a system of collecting a debit by its agent.

-Preneed — Any life insurance policy or certificate that is issued in combination with, in support of, with an assignment to or as a guarantee for a prearrangement agreement for goods and services to be provided at the time of and immediately following the death of the insured.
-Goods and services may include, but are not limited to, embalming, cremation, body preparation, viewing or visitation, coffin or urn, memorial stone, and transportation of the deceased.
-The status of the policy or contract as preneed insurance is determined at the time of issue in accordance with the policy form filing.
-(Note: Preceding definition taken from the Preneed Life Insurance Minimum Standards for Determining Reserve Liabilities and Nonforfeiture Values Model Regulation [#817].)
-The definition of preneed shall be subject to that definition of preneed in a particular state of issue if such definition is different in that state.

-Ordinary Life [to be completed].

 VM-02 Section 4 (Header Update)

-Section 4: Interest
+Section 3: Interest

 VM-02 Section 5 (Header Update)

-Section 5: Mortality
+Section 4: Mortality

-VM-02 Section 5.A
+VM-02 Section 4.A.

 Ordinary Life Insurance Policies

 For ordinary life insurance policies issued on or after Jan.
 1, 2017, and prior to Jan.
-1, 2020, except as provided below in Section 5.A.2 and in Section 5.B or in Section 5.E below, the minimum nonforfeiture standard shall be determined using the 2001 CSO Mortality Table as defined in VM-M of this manual and subject to the requirements defined in VM-A-814 in VM-A of this manual for using this mortality table and subject to minimum standards.
+1, 2020, except as provided below in Section 4.A.2 and in Section 4.B or in Section 4.E below, the minimum nonforfeiture standard shall be determined using the 2001 CSO Mortality Table as defined in VM-M of this manual and subject to the requirements defined in VM-A-814 in VM-A of this manual for using this mortality table and subject to minimum standards.
 The 2001 CSO Preferred Class Structure Tables shall not be used to determine the minimum nonforfeiture standard.